zama-ai/concrete/docs/compilation/multi_precision.md

 D3 D2 D1 D0 0 0 0 ...
 0 0 0 N N N N
 ```

-The result of such an addition is a 5-bit number, which also has a different encoding:
+When you add a 3-bit number and a 4-bit number, the result is a 5-bit number with a different encoding:

 ```
 5-bit number
 ------------
 D4 D3 D2 D1 D0 0 0 0 ...
 0 0 0 N N N N
 ```
+## Bit-width assignment with graph processing

-Because of these encoding differences, we perform a graph processing step called bit-width assignment, which takes the graph and updates the bit-widths to be compatible with FHE.
+To address these encoding differences, a graph processing step called bit-width assignment is performed.
+This step updates the graph's bit-widths to ensure compatibility with Fully Homomorphic Encryption (FHE).

-After this graph processing step, the graph would look like:
+After this step, the graph might look like this:

 ```
 %0 = x                  # EncryptedScalar<uint5>